pdimens/harpy/README.md

  running harpy init to generate a configuration file and
  modify it to your needs.
 The workflow is:

- init 🡒 trim 🡒 align 🡒 callvariant 🡒 impute 🡒 phase
+ init 🡒 trim 🡒 align 🡒 callvariants 🡒 impute 🡒 phase

  Documentation: https://harpy.github.io